nus-sps/modules.sp3176/Grouping.md

 # Grouping

 You have three groups in SP3176: The Universe!
-Find your field trip group, Atomic Spectra group, and Mini Project group here.
+Find your Astronight group, Atomic Spectra group, and Mini Project group here.

 Alternatively, change it on the SP3176 Admin Document on Google Sheets.